The Buys: First appearances

 This episode introduces the recurring character Omar Little, a stick-up artist who robs drug dealers for a living.
 Little is played by Michael K. Williams.
 The character became a major part of the show, frequently cited by critics and fans as one of the favorites.
 With the third season, Michael K. Williams joined the starring cast.
 His character is accompanied by his partners in crime Brandon Wright and John Bailey.

 The episode also marks the first appearance of recurring Baltimore police department officers Major Bobby Reed, commander of the internal investigations division (IID), and Major Stanislaus Valchek, Southeastern district commander and Prez's father-in-law.
 Valchek plays a major role in the second season and appears in all five seasons of the show.

+Broadcast

+"The Buys" premiered June 16, 2002, on HBO in the U.S. In the UK, this episode had its broadcast TV debut on April 1, 2009, on BBC Two.

 Reception

-A San Francisco Chronicle review picked the scene of D'Angelo instructing his subordinates in the rules of chess as one of the first season's finest moments.
+A San Francisco Chronicle review in 2002 picked the scene of D'Angelo instructing his subordinates in the rules of chess as one of the first season's finest moments.
 They praised the character of D'Angelo and the show's portrayal of his difficulties as "middle management" in the drug organization having to deal with unreliable subordinates, demanding superiors and his own conscience.
+Similarly, Alan Sepinwall commented in a 2008 review for The Star-Ledger: "Not only does the chess/drug metaphor work, but it shows how well D'Angelo understands the rigged, unchangeable nature of The Game, and how deep this series intends to go."

+In a 2009 retrospective for The Guardian, about The Wire season one, Saptarshi Ray praised D'Angelo's speech at the chess game and the police's botched raid as two "iconic scenes" in the series.